 All Recreational Trails Program projects are subject to New York State Education Law (Articles 145, 147 & 148) regarding the preparation of plans and specifications.
-Plans which include the design of buildings and/or structures, such as bridges, tunnels, and scenic overlooks, must be stamped, signed and dated by a Licensed Professional, as defined in New York State Education Law.
+Plans which include the design of buildings and/or

 Americans with Disabilities Act (ADA) Compliance

 RTP projects involving paved shared-use paths and construction of facilities must comply with the Americans with Disabilities Act (ADA).
 The design standards issued under the Americans with Disabilities Act by the Department of Justice and the Department of Transportation ensure access to the built environment for people with disabilities.
 The ADA Standards apply nationwide, in addition to any applicable state or local codes, where facilities are newly built or altered.